AyuBloom/Macrocosmic/README.txt

 version of script:
     - index.js: known stable version
-    - beta.js: testing purposes, may be unstable server instructions: first, you will need to install node.js @ https://nodejs.org/en/download/ (may not need to install chocolate) second, it is recommended to use visual studio [[ code ]] for easier editing of source.
+    - beta.js: testing purposes, may be unstable standalone version of shared websocket is available as a dependent tampermonkey script. server instructions: first, you will need to install node.js @ https://nodejs.org/en/download/ (may not need to install chocolate) second, it is recommended to use visual studio [[ code ]] for easier editing of source.